seaweedfs/seaweedfs/README.md

 Usually distributed file systems split each file into chunks, a central master keeps a mapping of filenames, chunk indices to chunk handles, and also which chunks each chunk server has.

-The main drawback is that the central master can't handle many small files efficiently, and since all read requests need to go through the chunk master, might not scale well for many concurrent users.
+The main drawback is that the central master can't handle many small files efficiently, and since all read requests need to go through the chunk master, so it might not scale well for many concurrent users.

 Instead of managing chunks, SeaweedFS manages data volumes in the master server.
-Each data volume is size 32GB, and can hold a lot of files.
+Each data volume is 32GB in size, and can hold a lot of files.
 And each storage node can have many data volumes.
-So the master node only needs to store the metadata about the volumes, which is fairly small amount of data and is generally stable.
+So the master node only needs to store the metadata about the volumes, which is a fairly small amount of data and is generally stable.

 The actual file metadata is stored in each volume on volume servers.
 Since each volume server only manages metadata of files on its own disk, with only 16 bytes for each file, all file access can read file metadata just from memory and only needs one disk operation to actually read file data.